COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane: Introduction

-The article is organized as follows.
+This work is organized as follows.
 Section~\ref{Sec:survey} describes the COSMOS-Web survey and the photometric data employed for our analysis.
 Section~\ref{sec:cigale} presents the code investigating galaxy emission, \cigale,\, which has been used to recover the physical parameters.
-In section~\ref{sec:AGN} we test the reliability of our SED fitting approach to recover physical parameters, as well as the star formation history, from the virtual photometry of the {\sc Horizon-AGN}~\citep{dubois14} cosmological hydrodynamical simulation.
-We present our results analyzing the galaxy migration in the $\SFRM$ plane in Sect.~\ref{sec:results}, and we discuss them in Sect.\ref{sec:disc}.
+In Sect.~\ref{sec:AGN}, we test the reliability of our SED fitting approach to recover physical parameters as well as the SFH from the mock photometry of the {\sc Horizon-AGN}~\citep{dubois14} cosmological hydrodynamical simulation.
+Section \ref{sec:sample} outlines the construction of our observational data set from the COSMOS-Web survey.
+We analyze galaxy migration in the $\SFRM$ plane in Sect.~\ref{sec:results}, and this is followed by a discussion in Sect.~\ref{sec:disc}.